-- 1. We will send a replacement unit to our exchange point. - 2.
+- 1. We will send a replacement unit to our exchange point next business day delivery in the continental U.S.A. - 2.
 The exchange location will notify you of its arrival. - 3.
 Take your unit and evidence of purchase date, such as a bill of sale, to the exchange location and you will be provided the new or refurbished unit.
 Please retain all accessories such as the remote control hand unit. - 4.
 If the repairs are covered by your warranty, you will not be billed.